Grooming your dog is not an easy task, especially if you try to bathe a pup that absolutely hates water.

 14. Give Your Dog Something To Relax

-If all of the above doesn’t work, you can always turn to natural remedies.
-Zesty Paws Calming Bites can reduce your dog anxiety while you bath him.
+If all of the above doesn’t seem to work, you can always turn to natural calming remedies.
+Luckily, there are many products that can reduce your dog anxiety without making him sluggish.

-My dog hates water too, but the more I bathe him, the simpler it gets.
+I get it, my dog hates water too, but the more I bathe him—the simpler it gets.

-In time, your dog should get used to having a bath and hopefully, he will feel more comfortable around water, rather than being stiff or shake all along.
+In time, your dog should get used to having a bath as well, and hopefully, he will feel more comfortable around water, rather than being stiff or shake all along.

-Some dogs will never get used to the idea, but with these tips — they will at least be less frightened.
+To tell the truth, some dogs will never get used to the idea.
+However, with these tips, they’ll at least be less frightened.